saltstack/salt/doc/topics/transports/index.rst

 Transports in Salt are used by :ref:`Channels <channels>` to send messages between Masters Minions and the Salt cli.
 Transports can be brokerless or brokered.
-There are two types of server / client implimentations needed to impliment a channel.
+There are two types of server / client implementations needed to implement a channel.

 Publish Server
 ==============

-The publish server impliments a publish / subscribe paradigm and is used by Minions to receive jobs from Masters.
+The publish server implements a publish / subscribe paradigm and is used by Minions to receive jobs from Masters.

 Publish Client